institutional access

 Diane Abbott leads rebellion against banning Palestine Action

-• On Wednesday, MPs voted 385 to 26 in the Commons to proscribe Palestine Action under the Terrorism Act 2000, criminalizing membership with up to 14 years in prison.
+• On June 25, 2025, MPs in the Commons voted 385 to 26 to classify Palestine Action as a terrorist organization under the Terrorism Act 2000, making involvement or support punishable by up to 14 years in prison.

 Insights by Ground AI